redhat-actions/buildah-build/README.md

 ### Emulating RUN instructions

-Cross-architecture builds from dockerfiles containing `RUN` instructions require `qemu-user-static` emulation registered in the Linux kernel.
+Cross-architecture builds from containerfiles containing `RUN` instructions require `qemu-user-static` emulation registered in the Linux kernel.

 For example, run `sudo apt install qemu-user-static` on Debian hosts, or `sudo dnf install qemu-user-static` on Fedora.